wyattbenjamin1/benjamin-method/README.md

 ## When to Use This Method vs Tukey's HSD

 Use the Benjamin method when:

 - You have prior reason to believe extreme group means are most likely to differ
 - You want higher power for detecting large mean separations
 - Your design is balanced (equal group sizes)
+- You are exploring data where a few groups are expected to be outliers
+- Power is a priority and a slightly elevated FWER is acceptable

 Use Tukey's HSD when:

 - You want a well-established, conservative procedure
 - Your design is unbalanced
 - You have no prior expectation about which groups differ
+- You need results that are easily interpretable to a broad audience
+- Strict FWER control at exactly 0.05 is required

 ## Limitations
 - Assumes balanced designs and normality